e-Lehoa/PowerBI-Remapping/README.md

 5. Script Git **[WIP David's code reference here]** to run back-up #2 of all Fabric scripts and assets.
 Make sure to test the script end-to-end before completing a final run and before completing the pre-requisite deletions for the remapping.
 6. Create communications plan with strategic points of communications, eg:
    - 3 months before re-mapping, send an individual/personalised preparation email;
-   - 2 months before re-mapping, send video of process, e.g. [Power BI Data Migration](https://youtu.be/-LDiRyy0Ckg?si=uZ1MpAZXo-GTf3n8) **Note:** We deliberately called it a 'migration' with our users to simply the message.;
+   - 2 months before re-mapping, send video of process, e.g. [Power BI Data Migration](https://youtu.be/-LDiRyy0Ckg?si=uZ1MpAZXo-GTf3n8) **Note:** We deliberately called it a 'migration' with our users to simplify the message;
    - 1 month before re-mapping, confirm dates and process, particularly if there is a shutdown period or 'no more updates' period;
    - 1 week before re-mapping, send org-wide email stating that back-up process will start and confirm re-mapping downtime;
    - 1 day or week after re-mapping, send org-wide email/video confirming process completion and next steps to support users, e.g. [Power BI Migration Complete](https://youtu.be/EI7HGxVrGug?si=Rt2hfWI4eBI7ufSR).